thisisbalu/exception-decoded/_posts/java/2023-11-24-java-certstoreexception.md

 ## Conclusion

 In this article, we explored the CertStoreException, a common error faced by Java developers while working with CertStore objects.
-We discussed the causes of CertStoreException, including invalid certificates, unsupported types, malformed URLs, and revocation checking failures.
+We discussed the causes of CertStoreException, including invalid certificates, unsupported types, malformed URLs, and revocation-checking failures.
 Furthermore, we examined best practices for handling these exceptions, allowing for more robust and resilient Java applications.

 Handling CertStoreException in a proactive manner ensures that your application remains secure while providing a smoother user experience.
 By effectively dealing with these exceptions, you can build more reliable and trustworthy Java applications.